 I like to create.
 I like to obsess, though I prefer to think of it as just loving really hard.
 I like to hide a little bit more than I like to be found.
 I like to miss buses that I'm expected to take and linger in quiet spaces.
 I like cheese.

-I partake in a few select outdoorsy Alaskan pastimes, but you'd just as soon find me curled up on the couch with my hubby, a latte and an epic sci-fi novel.
+I partake in a few select outdoorsy Alaskan pastimes, but you'd just as soon find me curled up on the couch with an epic sci-fi novel.

 Most importantly, this life and the marks made by it, (this little corner of the inter-webs included,) are all about grace.
 My life is simultaneously carved into and out of real grace, an element that can only be given by those who have received it, infinite and singly-sourced by the One who knows all of us, mind to marrow.